craigdanj/twitter-app/README.md

 # Twitter App

-This is a project to demonstrate how authentication and authorisation can be set up when integrating with the twitter API [developer.twitter.com](https://developer.twitter.com/en).
+This is a project to demonstrate the process by which a twitter OAuth token can be obtained.
+This can then be used for authentication and authorisation when  integrating with the twitter API [developer.twitter.com](https://developer.twitter.com/en).

 This repository contains the client code for the twitter app.
 The code for the server with which it commmuicates with can be found at [craigdanj/twitter-app-server](https://github.com/craigdanj/twitter-app-server).